arborchurch/arbor-web/site/content/reopening/index.md

 ## What can I expect?

 All the things you’re used to in our weekend service will still be there -- the presence of your church family, a great message with personal application, and worship!
-But, in order to ensure that everyone is safe, some things will be different.
-We will maintain social distancing within the building, which means the chairs are spread out and we linger for conversations OUTSIDE instead of inside.
-We'll offer hand-sanitizing stations, require face masks to be worn by those in the congregation, and we will shorten our service time to under 50 minutes, which helps lower risk... in terms of worship, we sing two songs at the end of service in case anyone would like to easily opt out.
+But, in order to ensure that everyone is safe and comfortable, we ask that unvaccinated people stay masked for the time being.
+This too shall pass!
+We look at slight discomforts like masks as a way to protect and bless those who are at risk.

 ## How are the facilities prepared for worship services?

 - Hand sanitizer stations will be available at entries and exits as well as throughout the building.
 - Our services and guest interactions will be intentionally touch-free (e.g., no hugs or hand-shakes for now, we will not pass an offering bucket, etc…).
-- Per state guidelines, there will be more empty space between parties seated in the sanctuary.
-- Extensive cleaning and disinfecting procedures will take place before, during, and after every service.
-- Air conditioners will be turned on during service.
+- Air conditioners will be turned on during service and doors are kept open.

 ## What about masks?

-At this stage, we are required to wear masks at all times in the building unless you are medically exempt.
+At this stage, unvaxxed people are asked to wear masks at all times in the building.

-## What about Communion?

-If you came to Tent Church this summer, you may remember the nifty "individual communion cups & wafers" we used.
-On Communion Sundays, a gloved volunteer will distribute these and give instruction for a touch-free communion experience.

 ## Will the church be open for other activities during the week?